Hariharasasdha/PythonAssessment/README.md

-# Heart Disease Prediction Script
+# Heart Disease Prediction Script - Machine Learning Integration

 ## Purpose
 This Python script aims to predict the presence of heart disease in individuals based on various health-related features.
 It utilizes the K-nearest neighbors (KNN) classification algorithm to make predictions.